naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 ### DISTRIBUTION
 This information is free.
-You can redistribute it and/or used for educational or recreational purpose.
+You can redistribute it and/or use it for educational or recreational purpose.

 PERL and R scripts: This resource can be distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-These scripts can be redistribute it and/or used and/or modified for your research, educational or recreational purpose.
+These scripts can be redistributed and/or used and/or modified for your research, educational or recreational purpose.